ninolomata/bao-cva6-guide/README.md

 # CVA6 H-Extension Guide
-This guide provides a fully step by step tutorial on how to run a one core CVA6 based system with H-extension in a Genesys2 FPGA.
+This guide provides a fully step by step tutorial on how to run Mibench on a one core CVA6 based system with H-extension in a Genesys2 FPGA.
 # Table of Contents
 - [CVA6 H-Extension Guide](#cva6-h-extension-guide)
 - [Table of Contents](#table-of-contents)